-EPA009 Consultation C - treatment session related to complex pathology and clinical presentations including, but not limited to: three (3) or more entirely separate compensable injuries or conditions extensive burns complex neurological/orthopaedic/pain/cardio-respiratory conditions \$17.90 / 5 minutes (maximum 1 hour) EPA004 Group/class intervention \$65.50 / participant EPA005 Incidental expenses (e.g. strapping tape, theraband, exercise putty, etc).
+EPA009 Consultation C - treatment consultation related to complex pathology and clinical presentations including, but not limited to: three (3) or more entirely separate compensable injuries or conditions extensive burns complex neurological/orthopaedic/pain/cardio-respiratory conditions \$18.70 / 5 minutes (maximum 1 hour) EPA004 Group/class intervention \$65.50 / participant EPA005 Incidental expenses (e.g. strapping tape, theraband, exercise putty, etc).
 Incidental expenses above \$110 per claim requires Insurer pre-approval.
 Note: This code does not apply to external facility fees or to consumables used during a consultation.
-Cost price, including postage/freight (up to \$110 per claim) EPA006 Case conference Note: Over two hours of case conferencing per Practitioner requires Insurer pre-approval. \$17.90 / 5 minutes EPA007 Report writing (requires pre-approval and must be requested by the Insurer) \$17.90 / 5 minutes (maximum 1 hour) EPA008 Travel (requires pre-approval by the Insurer) Use of private motor vehicle: • 78 cents per kilometre Fees for providing copies of clinical notes and records where clinical records are maintained electronically by a Practitioner/practice.
+Cost price, including postage/freight EPA006 Case conference Note: Over two hours of case conferencing per Practitioner requires Insurer pre-approval. \$18.70 / 5 minutes EPA007 Report writing (requires pre-approval and must be requested by the Insurer) \$18.70 / 5 minutes (maximum 1 hour) EPA008 Travel (requires pre-approval by the Insurer) Use of private motor vehicle: • 88 cents per kilometre Fees for providing copies of clinical notes and records where clinical records are maintained electronically by a Practitioner/practice.
 This must be requested and approved by the Insurer.
-A Practitioner/practice should not provide or bill for hard copy clinical records if they are maintained electronically. \$65.30 (for provision of all requested clinical records held by the practice) inclusive of postage and handling.
-WC0005 Fees for providing copies of clinical notes and records (hard copies) where clinical records are not maintained electronically by a Practitioner/practice.
-This must be requested and approved by the Insurer. \$41.40 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages, inclusive of postage and handling.
+A Practitioner/practice should not provide or bill for hard copy clinical records if they are maintained electronically. \$68.20 (for provision of all requested clinical records held by the practice) inclusive of postage and handling.
+WCO005 Fees for providing copies of clinical notes and records (hard copies) where clinical records are not maintained electronically by a Practitioner/practice.
+This must be requested and approved by the Insurer. \$43.30 (for 33 pages or less) and an additional \$1.40 per page if more than 33 pages, inclusive of postage and handling.
 OAS003 Submission of an initial Allied Health Treatment Request (AHTR) only.
-All other AHTR submissions do not attract a fee. \$42.20 (initial AHTR per claim only)
+All other AHTR submissions do not attract a fee. \$44.10 (initial AHTR per claim only)

-2. Understanding this document
+Understanding this document